By Carla Olivo, USMC Spouse

 #5 Early to Mail

-Another thing that I seem to be on top of following a PCS move is mailing cards and packages to family.
+Another thing that I seem to be on top of following a military move is mailing cards and packages to family.
 I make it a point to have everything ready before Thanksgiving.
 So when the media starts shouting, “Mail your packages by Friday, or they won’t get there by Christmas.”
 I’m already figuring out which ugly sweater I want to wear to my kids’ school party.

 Now, don’t get me wrong.
 There will still be moments of stress during the holiday.
 The cat will pull down at least one of my trees.
 And no matter how much lead time I have, I am a horrible baker.
 So while the cookies may not be burned, I can’t guarantee how tasty they will be!

 How do you start prepping for your major family holidays following a move?
+Do you get a head start with Christmas in July?